drakeltheryuujin/git-interview-baseline/README.md

 The git branch called `master` is our default branch.
 One of the responsible ways to use git, is to make sure that the `master` branch is always "clean" with working code.
 So, if we ever need to add a bug fix, we can do so and deploy a new version of the application immediately.
 If we keep broken or incomplete code out of master, we can always deploy master safely without negatively impacting the rest of the application.

-### Starting a new feature with `git branch new-feature`
+### Starting a new feature with `git branch new-feature-name`

-To keep master clean, when we want to start a new feature, we should do it in an isolated feature branch.
+To keep master "clean", we start a new feature in an isolated feature branch.
 Our timeline will look as follows:

 ![Feature Branch](https://dl.dropboxusercontent.com/s/d61r0fxyriaf5oj/2015-11-02%20at%2011.52%20AM.png)

-After commit 2, we will branch out of master and create a new timeline for commits and events specifically related to the new feature.
-The master timeline remains unchanged and clean.
-Now that we've covered the idea of the new-feature branch, let's actually make it.
+After commit 2, we will branch out of master with `git branch new-feature-name` and create a new timeline for commits and events specifically related to this new feature.
+With this new branch, master remains unchanged and "clean".
+Now that we've covered the idea of the new feature branch, let's make it!

-To make a new branch simply type: `git branch <branch name>`.
+To make a new branch, type: `git branch <branch name>`.
 In the case of a branch relating to a new feature, we'd name the branch `new-feature` like so:

 ```
 mission-critical-application $ git branch new-feature
 ```
 To see a list of our branches we can type: `git branch -a`
 ```
 mission-critical-application $ git branch -a
 * master
   new-feature
 ```

-The `*` in front of the branch `master` indicates that `master` is currently our working branch and git tells us that we also have a branch called `new-feature`.
+The `*` in front of the branch `master` indicates that `master` is currently our working branch.
+Git also tells us that we have another branch called `new-feature`.
 If we made a commit right now, that commit would still be applied to our `master` branch.

 ## Switching branches with `git checkout`

-We need to checkout or move into our `new-feature` timeline or branch so that git knows that all commits made apply to only that unit of work, timeline, or branch.
-We can move between branches with `git checkout <branch name>`.
+We need to checkout, or move, into our `new-feature` timeline or **branch** so that git knows that all the commits made apply only to that unit of work, timeline, or branch.
+We can move between branches using `git checkout <existing branch name>`.

 ```
 mission-critical-application $ git status